 The Rev. Robert Kaylor, pastor of Tri-Lakes United Methodist Church in Monument, Colorado and author of Your Best Move: Effective Leadership Transitions for the Local Church, points out that there are three phases of transition: the ending or leaving, the neutral zone, and the new beginning.
 Each member can participate in every stage.

 “A lot of times we start running toward the new beginning without doing the leaving well, and saying goodbye well,” Kaylor notices.

 Saying goodbye to your current pastor may be emotionally challenging, but it is a significant first step in the transition process.

 Pray.
 The first thing you can do is to pray for your current pastor, the new pastor, and your congregation.
 Surrender your anxiety and trust God to work through the process.

 Lend a hand.
 Soon after the District Superintendent announces that your pastor is leaving, look for ways to be helpful.
 Your pastor and his/her family will need boxes for the move and might like help packing, taking apart bed frames, or loading the U-Haul.
 Ask where you might be helpful.

 Give an appropriate gift.
 It may be as simple as a gift card that will help with moving and travel expenses or a picture of a time you shared together.

 Attend the farewell.
 Take time to celebrate this season of pastoral leadership as it ends.
 Eat, laugh, cry, celebrate, and tell stories with your congregation.
 Don’t miss out on this important time.

 Say a personal goodbye.
-“For me, as a pastor,” Kaylor said, “one of the things I really have appreciated was when people took the time to sit down and write a note, expressing their appreciation for that time in ministry together.”
-He continued, “I keep those with me as I move to the new place… There’s no greater gift than that."
+“For me, as a pastor,” Kaylor shares, “one of the things I really have appreciated was when people took the time to sit down and write a note, expressing their appreciation for that time in ministry together.”
+He continues, “I keep those with me as I move to the new place… There’s no greater gift than that."